mattscy/Elemento/README.md

 `BindableFunction.OnInvokeWithContext(runAs: string, elevatedPrivileges: bool, ...): ...`

-This callback behaves the same as the regular `BindableFunction.OnInvoke`, but it also includes information about the context of the script that fired the event:
+This callback behaves the same as the regular `BindableFunction.OnInvoke`, but it also includes information about the context of the script that invoked the function:
 - The `runAs` will either be the UserId or faction name of the player/faction that "owns" the invoking script.
 - The `elevatedPrivileges` will be true if the invoking script is running with elevated privileges.